willfaught/paige/README.md

 ## Shortcodes

-### Images
+### Image

-The `paige/image` shortcode provides a figure with a centered image and an optional centered caption.
+The `paige/image` shortcode provides a figure with a centered image and an optional, centered caption.
-The image has optional alt, title, width, and height attributes, and can optionally be wrapped in an anchor.
-Only the image source parameter is required.
-If the image source is a relative path, it is assumed to be a page resource.

-These are the named parameters with positions, listed in the order of their positions:
+These are the positions of the named parameters:

 ```
 {{< paige/image